ENVIRONMENTAL JUSTICE: SOLAR POWER

 Environmental Justice: Solar Power for the Outdoor Presentation of Artworks with Michael Petchkovsky

 The Cad Factory, Sandigo NSW

 10am – 4pm, Vegan Lunch Provided

-Eight places available per workshop
+Eight places available

 This workshop is for artists, producers and technicians who want to learn how to build their own solar power systems.

 Since 2017, the Cad Factory in collaboration with Michael Petchkovsky has been developing and implementing a range of modular solar powered systems to meet the requirements of our performance installations in various landscapes.
 This has included small portable systems to power handheld projectors, all the way up to larger system powering a 15000 lumen projector.

 This workshop is part of our Environmental Justice stream of our larger project called Becoming the Future and aims to encourage and stimulate the uptake of solar technology within the arts sector.